Klipsch T5 II True Wireless Sport McLaren Edition earphones review

 The only flaw I found while using the T5 II earbuds is that they don't always disconnect or pause my audio when I put them back in the case, which means I sometimes have to manually disconnect them from my device.
 A few times I didn't notice right away and my audio kept playing long after I took them out.
 For this price, I expect a more seamless experience and automatic shut off feature.

-According to Klipsch, the battery life should last around 8 hours and the case holds three additional charges.
+According to Klipsch, the battery life should last around eight hours and the case holds three additional charges.
 While I found the estimated battery life to be fairly accurate, I noticed that each earbud drained at slightly different rates so I would often have to recharge them when one earbud was drained but the other still had a decent amount of life left.

 Should you buy the Klipsch T5 II True Wireless Sport McLaren Edition earphones?